nadundesilva/k8s-replicator/README.md

 #### Manual Removal

 * Clone this repository.
-* Remove the controller into your cluster by running the following command.
+* Remove the controller from your cluster by running the following command.

   ```bash
   kubectl delete -k kustomize